From one batch of cookie dough, you can make three kinds of magic

 #3: Kitchen Sink Oatmeal Cookies: (Oatmeal Cookies with Golden Raisins, dried cherries, and walnuts)

 Chrysta explains, “Essentially, these are the same cookies with a little something added in each one.
-They’re a fun treat to serve to guests or use as gifts.
+I like to serve them to guests.
+But they’re also great for wrapping up to give as homemade gifts.
+You can customize them to each recipient’s taste preferences.
+Here’s the whole plan in two simple steps.”

 Step 2: Then add your “mix-ins.”
 If you want nutty cookies, add 1/2 cup each of the walnuts and pecans.
 Or add in 1 cup chocolate chips.
 Or follow the instructions below for Kitchen Sink.